-The course staff must critically examine over ten thousand pages of homework submissions this semester!
-We desperately need your help to make sure homeworks are graded and returned quickly.
+The course staff must critically examine tens of thousands of pages of homework submissions this semester!
+We desperately need your help to make sure homeworks are graded fairly and returned quickly.
 If you have any questions or concerns about these policies, please don't hesitate to ask in lecture, during office hours, or on Piazza.

 I apologize in advance for the length of this document.
 Most of this stuff is obvious to almost everybody, but after teaching algorithms for a couple of decades, I've seen a lot of strange things.

 Algorithm design and analysis is a skill that can only be developed through practice and feedback, just like cooking or basketball or integration or gardening or interviewing or teaching.
 Yes, there are several things that are useful to know and understand, but that knowledge and understanding is not enough.
 That comfortable feeling of "Oh, yeah, I understand this" when you follow a well-presented lecture or hear a TA carefully explain the solution to a homework problem is a seductive and dangerous trap.
 You can only learn to do the thing by actually doing the thing.

 The homework is your opportunity to practice doing the thing.
 The lectures and textbook and office hours hopefully provide good intuition and motivation and justification for the skills we want you to develop, but the best way to develop those skills is by trying to solve the problems yourself.
 The practice is far more important than the solution.

 Because the homework is intended to help you develop new skills, you are likely to get stuck; for some problems, you may have no idea how to even start.
 And that's okay.
 That's why we have a textbook and lecture videos and office hours and Piazza and a library and Wikipedia; helping you get unstuck is part of our job.
 That's why we encourage students to work together; not so that you can share solutions, but so that you can share ideas and suggestions and feedback.